Great Toe Fusion

 Great toe fusion is typically performed in patients who already have significant arthritis of the 1st MTP joint (hallux rigidus).
 It can also be performed as a salvage procedure for patients with severe bunion deformities (hallux valgus)

 This procedure involves fusing (or “soldering”) the great toe joint (first MTP joint) together.
 The goal of surgery is to make the great joint solidly aligned and immobile.
 This relieves much of the pain since motion through the arthritic joint is eliminated.

-Recovery requires a period of 6 to 12 weeks to allow for adequate healing, depending upon the age and overall health status of the patient.
-During this time, depending on the fixation chosen by your surgeon, it may be possible to bear some weight through the heel provide a cast or a stiff soled boot (ex.
+Depending upon the age and overall health status of the patient, recovery requires a period of 6 to 12 weeks to allow for adequate healing.
+During this time, depending on the fixation chosen by your surgeon, it may be possible to bear some weight through the heel, provided a cast or a stiff soled boot (ex.
 Cam Walker) is used.
-The exact recovery plan will be determined by the surgeon and quality of the patient’s bone.
+The exact recovery plan will be determined by the surgeon and by the quality of the patient’s bone.
 Following a period of early healing (usually 6 weeks), patients are able to increase their activity level and transition to a stiff-soled shoe with a wide-toe box.
-Post-operative compliance with any weight-bearing and/or physiotherapy protocol is critical to avoid failure of fixation (hardware), loss of alignment, or non-union (unsuccessful bridging of mature bone across the fusion or fracture site).
-These complications can result in the need for further revision surgery if they occur.
+Post-operative compliance with any weight-bearing and/or physiotherapy protocol is critical to avoid complications, such as failure of fixation with loosening hardware, loss of alignment, or non-union (unsuccessful bridging of mature bone across the fusion or fracture site).
+These complications can result in the need for revision surgery.

 Potential General Complications